-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Remove any media (diskettes, compact discs, or tapes) from the drives, and then turn off all attached devices and the computer. - 1 Disconnect all cables attached to the computer; this includes power cords, input/output (I/O) cables, and any other cables connected to the computer.
-The following illustrations show the rear of the computer and examples of some I/O cables being disconnected.
+- Before you begin - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Remove any media (diskettes, compact discs, or tapes) from the drives, and then turn off all attached devices and the computer. - 1 Disconnect all cables attached to the computer; this includes power cords, input/output (I/O) cables, and any other cables connected to the computer.
+(To disconnect the Ethernet cable, use a small flat-head screwdriver to push up on the connector tab.)
+The following illustrations show the rear of the computer.